 ARTICLE IV: Officers

-Section I: The officers of the chapter shall be president, executive vice-president, vice president for membership, vice president for programming, secretary and treasurer.
+Section I: The officers of the chapter shall be president, executive vice-president, secretary, and treasurer.
 All terms are for one year.
 All must be professional members in good standing to be eligible to serve.

 Section II: The president shall serve as the chief executive officer and chair the board of directors, appoint members to chair all standing committees and establish other committees as necessary.
 The president shall also be primarily responsible for calling meetings of the board of directors and meeting with and guiding any staff and the treasurer regarding day-to-day chapter business.
 No president shall serve more than three consecutive terms as president.

-Section VIII: The board will also consist of one elected, voting student board member.
+Section V: The board will also consist of one elected, voting student board member.
 Term is for one year.

 ARTICLE V: Elections